harystyleseze/RSA-Factoring-Challenge/README.md

+/\*

+- File: factorize_and_print.c
+- Auth: Harrison Eze
+- Date: 7th April 2024
+  \*/

 RSA Factoring Challenge
 Algorithm
 Scripting
 Weight: 1
 Project will start Mar 25, 2024 6:00 AM, must end by Apr 8, 2024 6:00 AM
 Checker was released at Mar 28, 2024 6:00 PM
 An auto review will be launched at the deadline Background Context
 Before you continue reading, start this song in the background :)

 We have sniffed an unsecured network and found numbers that are used to encrypt very important documents.
 It seems that those numbers are not always generated using large enough prime numbers.
 Your mission should you choose to accept it, is to factorize these numbers as fast as possible before the target fixes this bug on their server - so that we can decode the encrypted documents.